gw-vis/vis-commissioning-tex/README.md

 and as an educational document for people, who want/need to participate in suspension commissiong activities, to know more about the activities.

 This document is dynamic, and it should be, as we get input and suggestions from people.
-With that said, if you have an opinion on particular tasks or methods described in this document, feel free to sumbit an issue [here](https://github.com/gw-vis/vis-commissioning-tex/issues).
+With that said, if you have an opinion on particular tasks or methods described in this document or suspension commissioning in general, feel free to sumbit an issue [here](https://github.com/gw-vis/vis-commissioning-tex/issues).
 Alternatively, you can contact the maintainer (Terrence for now) via any communication channels (emails, slack, whatever).
 We will update the document accordingly.